About arc42

 Meeting Documentation |

-All meetings (lab or extraordinary) must be documented in the repository’s Wiki to maintain a record of decisions. |
+All meetings, whether regular or extraordinary, must be documented in the repository wiki to preserve decisions. |

 3. Context and Scope